-How to find stolen MacBook beyond Apple support guidelines.
+Find a lost or stolen MacBook beyond Apple support hotline

 - iCloud – find MacBook

 - Register MacBook with your Apple ID (in “Devices” section)

 - Call Apple Support

 As soon as I realized my MacBook had disappeared, I jumped into action.
 I immediately went to iCloud and selected the “notify when found” and “display a message” option.
 The message that I chose to show on the screen simply read, “Please return lost MacBook for reward, no police.”

 I was very careful with my wording by inserting the word “lost.”
 The reason for this is simple.
 You don’t want the person who finds your machine to think you’re automatically accusing him or her of theft.
 If a thief did, in fact, steal your MacBook, that carefully crafted screen message will hopefully provide him or her with some comfort and encouragement to return it to its rightful owner.

 It’s important to note, this first step will not guarantee your MacBook’s safe return.
 Sadly, that was my case.
 After a few days, it was clear that my stolen MacBook would not be recovered.
 By this time, it was no longer connected to the internet and no location could be identified.

 Register lost or stolen MacBook (important)